-Dr. David “Schmiddy” Schmid is in his fifth year of full-time teaching and serving as Program Coordinator after 17 years in residence life.
-He is excited to bring his experiences to the student affairs students and looks forward to the relationships that will be built.
+Dr. David “Schmiddy” Schmid is in his sixth year of full-time teaching and serving as Program Coordinator after 17 years in residence life.
+He appreciates bringing his experiences to the student affairs students and looks forward to the relationships that will be built.
 Research will continue to take on a greater role than ever before, in addition to a focus on effective teaching strategies, outstanding advising, and organizing many of the programs processes.
 In his spare time, Schmiddy enjoys playing games with friends, listening to music, and reading.

 - College Student Development Theory